It's James Bond meets Assault on Precinct 13 in the week's episode, The Raid.

 Following the suspicious death of a well know tech billionaire, the boys investigate but find Castiel and Crowley (Crowliel because I'm writing their names way too often) already there.
 They see the body of Wallace Parker with his eyes burned out; another victim of Lucifer.

 Though shalt have no other gods before me.

 After killing a few kids that managed to summon him from the depths of the ocean, Lucifer has returned.
 It's a week later and Sam is busy with research while Dean is playing scrabble with Mary when they see the news on the tv: Vince Vincente is back and in LA.
-After the brothers head to the city of angels, they meet up with Crowley and Castiel.

 The death of a hunter brings the Winchesters and Sheriff Jody Mills into Canada to say goodbye to an old friend but as Sam and Dean know all too well, hunters never die alone.